-If you or someone you know has or has had BPPV you know this can be one of the most horrible experiences!
+If you or someone you know has or has had BPPV, you know this can be one of the most horrible experiences!
 Good news though, it is very simple to fix!
 Unlike other vestibular disorders, BPPV is a mechanical problem, meaning it can be fixed with a specific procedure done in clinic.

-BPPV occurs when some of the calcium carbonate crystals in your inner ear fall out of the place they should be.
-When enough of these crystals fall out of place it affects the normal fluid movement in these canals which are used to sense head movements, causing the inner ear to send very wrong and alarming signals to the brain.
+BPPV occurs when some of the calcium carbonate crystals in your inner ear fall out of place.
+When enough of these crystals fall out of their normal position, it affects the normal fluid movement in these canals which are used to sense head movements, causing the inner ear to send very wrong and alarming signals to the brain.

 The most common example of this would be when you roll over in bed.
 If you have BPPV, the crystals that are out of place will cause the fluid to move around when you roll over, which will send a DANGER signal to your brain because your inner ear is telling your brain; YOU ARE SPINNING ON A MERRY-GO-ROUND BE CAREFUL!!
-And you will feel the sensation of vertigo during this.
-Thissensation typically lasts about 60 seconds.
+You’ll feel the sensation of vertigo during this episode, which typically lasts about 60 seconds.

-What causes BPPV?
+What Causes BPPV?